 Let it bake for 30 minutes with the lid on the Dutch Oven, then carefully remove the lid…

 Then bake it for an additional 15 minutes or so WITHOUT the lid to allow the crust to brown.

 Once the crust achieves a nice deep golden brown color, carefully remove the Dutch Oven from the oven.
-Lift the bread out of the Dutch oven by the parchment, and allow it to cool before serving.
+Lift the no-knead bread out of the Dutch oven by the parchment, and allow it to cool before serving.

 No Dutch Oven and Short Fermentation

 So, as I mentioned before, you can still bake this bread without a Dutch oven and with a short, 2-hour fermentation time.
 Here is a photo of my no-knead bread using just 2 hours of fermentation (plus another 1 hr rise time) and baked on a baking sheet.